This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Precautions and contraindications

-In general, vitamin C-containing skin care products are not harmful to health and do not present any particular risks.
+Generally speaking, vitamin C-containing skin care products are not harmful to health and do not present any particular risks.

-Discover our natural products with vitamin C
+Discover our natural vitamin C products

 ← Old article New article →